Scaling Email Infrastructure: How We Handle 1M+ Emails Monthly

 Health check (runs before each send attempt):

-async function ensureMailboxUsable(mailboxId: string): Promise {
+async function ensureMailboxUsable(mailboxId: string): Promise<boolean> {

 const mailbox = await getMailbox(mailboxId)